Education and qualifications:

 Is there a great professional achievement or high-profile accomplishment that you would like to tell us about?

-Achieving Chartered status while working 12-hour days three hours from civilisation (or what I class as civilisation) on a wind farm, has been my biggest achievement of the past year.
+Achieving Chartered status while working 12-hour days three hours from civilisation (or what I class as civilisation) on a wind farm, has been my biggest achievement so far.

 What contributed to your decision to become professionally registered?